oliver-sildmae/ga-capstone-predicting-song-genres/README.md

 These two datasets were be merged, and various modelling techniques have been employed to try and make accurate genre predictions based on string input (lyrics).

 #### Files in this repo:
-capstone.ipynb - main file
+capstone_summary.ipynb - A high-level executive summary detailing the data used and various results achieved
-capstone_summary-ipynb - executive summary
+capstone.ipynb - The commented main file containing all the relevant code underlying the above summary